 Many market-based changes in the clinical laboratory business have occurred over the past ten years, primarily as a result of the shift away from traditional, fee-for-service medicine to managed-cost health care.
 The growth of the managed care sector and consolidation of managed care companies present various challenges and opportunities to the Company and other independent clinical laboratories.
 During 2006, the Company signed a ten-year agreement with UnitedHealthcare to become its exclusive national laboratory.
 This agreement represents an industry first in terms of its length and exclusivity at a national level.
-Managed care organizations typically contract with a limited number of clinical laboratories and negotiate discounts to the fees charged by such laboratories; therefore, the Company's ability to attract and retain managed care clients will be critical.
-In addition, managed care organizations have used capitated payment contracts in an attempt to fix the cost of laboratory testing services for their enrollees.
+The various managed care organizations ("MCOs") have different contracting philosophies.
+Some MCOs contract with a limited number of clinical laboratories and negotiate discounts to the fees charged by such laboratories.
+Other MCOs allow any willing provider to be contracted at specified discounted rates.
+The Company's ability to a tratact and retain managed care clients is critical given these new and evolving models.
+In addition, some MCOs have used capitated payment contracts in an attempt to fix the cost of laboratory testing services for their enrollees.
 Under a capitated payment contract, the clinical laboratory and the managed care organization agree to a per member, per month payment to pay for all authorized laboratory tests ordered during the month by the physician for the members, regardless of the number or cost of the tests actually performed.
 The Company makes significant efforts to ensure that esoteric tests (which are more sophisticated tests used to obtain information not provided by routine tests and generally involve a higher level of complexity and more substantial human involvement than routine tests) are excluded from capitated arrangements and therefore paid for separately by the managed care organization.
 Capitated payment contracts shift the risks of additional testing beyond that covered by the capitated payment to the clinical laboratory.
-For the year ended December 31, 2006, such capitated contracts accounted for approximately \$144.0 million or 4.0% of the Company's net sales.
+For the year ended December 31, 2007, such capitated contracts accounted for approximately \$167.5 million, or 4.1%, of the Company's net sales.

 In addition, Medicare (which principally services patients 65 and older), Medicaid (which principally services low-income patients) and insurers have increased their efforts to control the cost, utilization and delivery of health care services.
 Measures to regulate health care delivery in general and clinical laboratories in particular have resulted in reduced prices, added costs and decreased test utilization for the clinical laboratory industry by increasing complexity and adding new regulatory and administrative requirements.
-From time to time, Congress has also considered changes to the Medicare fee schedules in conjunction with certain budgetary bills.
-The Company believes that reductions in reimbursement for Medicare services will continue to be implemented from time to time.
-Reductions in the reimbursement rates of other third-party payers are likely to occur as well.
+From time to time, Congress has also considered changes to the Medicare fee schedules, and the Company believes that pressure to reduce reimbursement for Medicare services will continue.
+Similar pressure for reductions in the reimbursement rates of other third-party payers is likely to occur as well.